Find Clarity, Achieve Balance

 Psychotherapy often involves identifying unhelpful thoughts, emotions and behaviours that may be preventing one from moving forward and developing healthier, more adaptive ways of coping.
 Our approach to therapy is warm, respectful and non-judgmental.
 We focus on developing a safe and comfortable environment for you to begin to explore difficult thoughts and emotions, learn new coping strategies, and ultimately, feel better.

 We offer psychotherapy services for a range of personal difficulties, life transitions and/or mental health concerns.
-These include but are not limited to:
+In particular, our clinic offers psychotherapy services for:

 • Obsessive-Compulsive Disorder